devcordde/devmarkt-backend/README.md

 ## Authorization and Authentication

 To make authorization simple and comfortable, we decided to use the http "Authorization" header and a jwt token based authorization.
-We provide 2 authorization method: Self and Foreign, more about this later.
+We provide 2 authorization methods: Self and Foreign, more about this later.

 ### The token

-Each jwt token belongs to a user, that's id is stores in the "sub" jwt claim in a "type:id" format.
+Each jwt token belongs to a user, that's id is stored in the "sub" jwt claim in a "type:id" format.
 The id is represented as a decimal number and the type as a simple string.
 In addition, the token can hold an "exp" claim, which marks the expiration date of this token.